 Ex.
-2054, MOD_000477497.
-We recognize that this statement was made after the filing date of earlier, related applications to which the '600 patent claims priority.
-However, to the extent the prior preclinical studies and clinical trials it references constitute prior art to the '600 patent, the statement appears contrary to Patent Owner's argument in this case.
+2054, MOD_000477497 (emphasis added).
+We recognize that this statement was made after the filing date of earlier, related applications to which the '127 patent claims priority.
+However, to the extent the prior preclinical studies and clinical trials it references constitute prior art to the '127 patent, the statement appears contrary to Patent Owner's argument in this case.
 We further recognize that, as Patent Owner explains, this statement "do[es] not concern disease enhancement."
 Paper 10, 4.
-But unless the evidence reflects developments assuaging concerns about ADE, and those developments arose only after the critical date for the challenged claims, it would seem disingenuous for Patent Owner to make the above representation to the FDA without mentioning ADE given the concerns Patent Owner now contends would have counseled against the use of Sprotein based SARS vaccines.
+But, unless the evidence reflects developments assuaging concerns about ADE, and those developments arose only after the critical date for the challenged claims, it would seem disingenuous for Patent Owner to make the above representation to the FDA without mentioning ADE given the concerns Patent Owner now contends would have counseled against the use of Sprotein based SARS vaccines.

-31 See 87 Fed.
+32 See 87 Fed.
 Reg.
 45764-67 (July 29, 2022) (addressing parties' duty to disclose to the Patent Office (and the Board in trial proceedings) information material to the patentability of challenged claims, including conflicting or inconsistent statements submitted to other agencies, such as the FDA).

-Patent Owner's other statements describing the art also appear to provide: 1) additional examples where SARS-CoV S protein vaccination was found not to be associated with ADE (Ex.
+Patent Owner's other statements describing the art also appear to provide: 1) additional examples where SARS-CoVS protein vaccination was found not to be associated with ADE (Ex.
 2057, 2 (describing 2004 and 2007 prior art references as showing that S protein-based vaccines were not associated with disease enhancement, but also describing a 2005 study as reporting that vaccination with S protein resulted in enhanced liver pathology)), 2) additional evidence that a vaccine targeting the S protein would be safe (Ex.
-2055, MOD_000471992 (describing a 2008 prior art reference as disclosing that a DNA vaccine expressing SARS S protein was "safe and well tolerated" as well as "immunogenic")), and 3) additional evidence supporting that the S protein was a "primary target" (Ex.
-2054, MOD_000477505 (citing nine references dated from 2015-201932 as supporting that "[t]he coronavirus spike (S) protein mediates attachment and entry of the virus into host cells, making it a primary target for neutralizing antibodies that prevent infection")).
+2055, MOD 000471992 (describing a 2008 prior art reference as disclosing that a DNA vaccine expressing SARS S protein was "safe and well tolerated" as well as "immunogenic")), and 3) additional evidence supporting that the S protein was a "primary target" (Ex.
+2054, MOD 000477505 (citing nine references dated from 2015-201933 as supporting that "[t]he coronavirus spike (S) protein mediates attachment and entry of the virus into host cells, making it a primary target for neutralizing antibodies that prevent in fection")); see generally Paper 14 (Pet.
+Prelim.
+Stmt.) (addressing alleged in consistent statements from Patent Owner).